 This means that all data is captured along with the protection See Image below it shows a representation of the flux data from an Amiga game – captured from a 3.5″ Double Density Floppy Disk game

-Our compact Archimedes mouse adapter allows computers that use the Round 9 Pin Mini Din type socket either on the computer or keyboard to use the majority of wired PC USB Mice, and even some modern wireless models from Logitech.
+Our compact Archimedes mouse adapter allows computers that use the Round 9 Pin Mini Din type socket either on the computer or keyboard to use the majority of wired PC USB Mice and even some modern wireless models from Logitech & Philips

-No Drivers required, just plug in you will get 3 button support the scroll wheel button acts as the middle mouse button.
+No Drivers or software required, just plug in you will get 3 button support the scroll wheel button acts as the middle mouse button.

-The Logitech M330, Philips M200 and all Logitech Mice that use the unifying USB receiver are compatible eg MX Master Series
+The Logitech M330, Philips M200 and all Logitech Mice that use or include the unifying USB receiver are compatible eg MX